View frequently asked questions about Loyola University Maryland's Prague/Berlin Study Tour here:

 Are Prague and Berlin safe?

 Loyola does not allow student groups to travel to countries with State Department warnings.
 At this time, the State Department has no warnings concerning travel to Germany or the Czech Republic.
 However, given today’s environment, all travelers are urged to be alert.
 Pick pocketing occurs in areas popular with tourists.
 As in all metropolitan cities, one should be cautious.
 For additional information, see the State Department’s home page https://travel.state.gov/content/passports/en/country/czech-republic.html

 What is the weather like?

-In August, it will be late summer in Europe.
+In June, it will be early summer in Europe.
 The weather is typically lovely, ranging from the high 50’s at night, to the high 70’s during the day.
 Check the extended forecast days before travel to be sure there is no anticipated cold or warm front during our trip.